pranigopu/mastersProject/conceptual-notes/bayesian-inference/sampling-methods.md

 - $K(m) = - \log P(m)$ ("kinetic energy")
 - $V(\theta) = - \log P(\theta|D)$ ("potential energy")

-**NOTE**: _Negative logarithms of probabilities are always_ $\geq 0$, _since probabilities are always between 0 and 1.
-Hence, the motion-based analogy is valid, which also means that Hamitlon's equations of motion will work as intended, i.e. in the same as they do for physical systems._
+**NOTE**: _Logarithms of probabilities are always_ $\leq 0$, _since probabilities are always between 0 and 1.
+Hence, negative logarithms of probabilities are always_ $\geq 0$. _Hence, the motion-based analogy is valid, which also means that Hamitlon's equations of motion will work as intended, i.e. in the same as they do for physical systems._

 # Variational inference (VI)
 > **Main resources**: